 Hopetoun Falls to Cape Otway Lightstation Drive: 64.5 kilometres // 1 hour 5 minutes

 Cape Otway Lighthouse is located about 14 km off of the Great Ocean Road.
-It is Australia’s oldest mainland lighthouse and recently celebrated its 170th birthday.
+Perched on towering cliffs, it is Australia’s oldest mainland lighthouse and recently celebrated its 170th birthday.

 Things to Do at the Cape Otway Lighthouse: